KyleM021199/CMS/README.md

    run a npm install for all dependent add-ons.
 Next, login your mysql user and password into a .env file.
 Then, login to mysql in the terminal and SOURCE the schema.sql.
 Finally, run a npm seed to get the right information for the tables.

   ## Usage
-   Use Insomnia or anything similar to setup the correct routes for the operation you want to preform on the listings.
+   Use Insomnia or anything similar to setup the correct routes for the operation you want to perform on the listings.

    Demo Video: https://drive.google.com/file/d/1iGFEASswrXwZJrf8zxNlUduuJfvxYbbR/view